guumaster/random-collections/KRE-notes.md.md

 2. Use case implementation (Gus)

-On top of that base layer.
-We create a new one with our own concepts that trie
+On top of that base layer we have defined a new one with our own abstractions, trying to simplify

 Starting from top to bottom we have the following abstractions: